Top things to do in Kampala [UPDATED]

 Required drinking: Uganda waragi! **Click on the fish to read my guide** ‘Where to eat fish on Lake Victoria’ – Ggaba, Kabaka’s Landing Site, Mulungu, near Munyonyo

 Denmark’s most popular newspaper, Politiken, asked me to recommend the Top Things To Do in Kampala for their Insider Guide.
-We agreed that Danish culture and cafe buffs would appreciate the Ndere Cultural Centre, Gaddafi National Mosque in Old Kampala, Kampala Art Biennale, the Bahai Temple and Acacia Mall in Kisementi (for the obligatory cappuccino fix).
+We agreed that Danish culture and cafe buffs would appreciate the Ndere Cultural Centre, Gaddafi National Mosque in Old Kampala, Kampala Art Biennale, the Bahai Temple and Acacia Mall in Kisementi (for the obligatory cappuccino fix, although Kampala has 100s of cafes serving excellent coffee now).

 Diary of a Muzungu, Kampala Insider Guide, Politiken Rjejser, Denmark